hirosystems/clarinet-pyth-example/README.md

 initial_height = 522000
 ```

+### Usage

-See usage examples in the test file:
+See usage examples in the test file.
+Nothing really changes in the way we interact with contract,
+except that it will use data from mainnet.

 ```ts
 const { result } = simnet.callReadOnlyFn(